AvatarJoshi/copd_project/README.md

 - Data visualizations for COPD and many of its corresponding risk factors exist in isolation.
 However, to our knowledge, **there has yet to be a data visualization that displays the burden of COPD and its risk factors all in one place.**

-- In addition, given the large amount of data available at the US county level for COPD and its corresponding risk factors, **we believe that linear regression based machine learning model (RandomForestRegression) or DeepLearning (using a Linear output function) could be deployed to predict the burden of COPD in US counties.**
+- In addition, given the large amount of data available at the US county level for COPD and its corresponding risk factors, **we wanted to use machine learning to predict COPD levels and identify which risk factors are most associated with disease burden.**

 ## Motivation